 If you’re still a student while volunteering this is a great opportunity for you!
 You will be involved in many clinical activities including vaccination clinics, emergency preparedness, and disaster relief, public health and first aid administration.
 Many of these things you can only see first hand as an established nurse.
 Volunteering with the MRC will provide you a first-person perspective of what nursing is like, specifically in emergency situations.

-5. Homeless Shelters & Soup Kitchens
+5.volunteer at Homeless Shelters & Soup Kitchens

 Homeless Shelters Are Always In Need of Volunteers: